firmangel8/yaru-dark-mac/README.md

-# yaru-dark-mac
+# yaru-dark-mac-pagedev
-Repository for gth 3.20 themes in Ubuntu, based on Yaru themes.
-Base theme adopted by Yaru-MacosDark
+Repository for development theme based on gtk 3.2+ themes in Ubuntu, design based on Yaru and Yaru-MacosDark themes